-The Best Way to File your Nails
+The Best Way to File Your Nails

 Make sure your hands and nails are completely dry as they’re more prone to damage when they’re wet.
 Always file from the outside of the nail towards the centre, and only file in one direction otherwise you could end up tearing and break your nails.
 Try not to apply too much pressure as this may also cause damage.

-How to Prep your Nails for Polish
+How to Prep Your Nails for Polish

-Apply the base coat in a thin layer and leave to dry fully dry before you go in with your chosen colour.
+Start with a base coat, which is a clear polish that prevents colour stain and often includes additional ingredients to help strengthen and protect the nail.
+Apply the base coat in a thin layer and leave to dry fully before following with your chosen colour.

 How to Apply Nail Polish